MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD05_LAB_MANUAL.md

 2. Verify that the list of sessions appears correctly.
 3. Click the star icon next to **New Technologies in Enterprise** and verify that an alert is displayed.
 4. Click the star icon next to **Diving in at the deep end with Canvas** and verify that no alert is displayed.
-5. Close Internet Explorer.
+5. Close Microsoft Edge.
 6. In **schedule.js**, change the URL in the **downloadSchedule** function to be **/schedule/list?fail**.
 7. Run the application and view the **schedule.htm** page.
 Verify that the error message **Schedule list not available** is displayed.
-8. Close Internet Explorer.
+8. Close Microsoft Edge.

 >**Result:** After completing this exercise, you will have refactored the JavaScript code that sends and receives data to use the jQuery **ajax** method.

-©2017 Microsoft Corporation.
+©2018 Microsoft Corporation.
 All rights reserved.

 The text in this document is available under the  [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/legalcode), additional terms may apply.
 All other content contained in this document (including, without limitation, trademarks, logos, images, etc.) are  **not**  included within the Creative Commons license grant.
 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.